Gfuen/AWSSecurityCert/awssecuritystudy.md

 - IAM, STS, CloudFront => Global Service Events (logged to us- east- 1)
 - NOT REALTIME -  There is a delay
 - "--include-global-service-events" parameter in AWS command to cover global services when configuring
+- CloudTrail Events
+    - Read-Only - Logs API operations that read your resources but dont make changes such as Encrypt, Decrypt, and GenerateDataKey
+    - Write-Only - Logs API operations that modify your resources such as Disable and Delete

 ## CloudTrail Log File Integrity